daedalus/MyIntegerSequences/README.md

 ### KEYWORD ###
 base

-## Integer encoding of the Huffman-reverse-binary of digit frequency codes from a string concatenated 0 through n-1. ##
+## Integer encoding of the Huffman-reverse-binary of digit frequency PROGs from a string concatenated 0 through n-1. ##

 ### DATA ###
 `0, 2, 28, 228, 4004, 64196, 1027176, 16434824, 534431368, 17103505032, 17103430188, 34206888202, 25044430919, 25044431395, 22753794595, 20463342115, 548981675858, 549180765488, 532537767216, 549180765488, 25044430919, 25044430919, 45507564723, 40926268323, 36345002643`